 So, out of 2760 people who were quarantined during the outbreak of equine flu, 938 (34%) experienced increased anxiety and depressive symptoms.
 Among people who were not in quarantine, there were only 12% of them.

-Certain factors increased the risk of developing disorders – in particular, quarantine lasting more than 10 days (this was mainly due to the development of post-traumatic stress), poor awareness of the reasons for quarantine, lack of access to necessary resources and telecommunication services.
+What makes some people more vulnerable during quarantine?
+Certain factors increased the risk of developing disorders – in particular, quarantine lasting more than 10 days (this was mainly due to the development of post-traumatic stress), poor awareness of the reasons for quarantine, and lack of access to necessary resources and telecommunication services.

 Most people, of course, are not quarantined.
 But, according to the researchers, even less severe forms of social isolation, for example, the need to maintain a distance of several meters from other people or a long stay at home, can lead to unpleasant consequences.